tmarton95/00_Cubix_FinalExam_Toth_Marton/README.md

 Main goal of this project is to extract and transform data about taxi-trips and weather automatically with Amazon Web Services and create some visualizations based on resulted data.

 # Description
 The raw data is coming about the taxi-trips in Chicago and weather conditions at different time.
 Jupyter notebooks are including the "discovery-files" to perform initial web-scraping and create initial mapping or dimension-tables regarding these data-sets.
 In this repo AWS Lambda-functions can be also found, that are responsible to manipulate data on AWS environment, where GLUE and Athena is also used to inspect data.
-At the end of project, some charts and diagrams have been exported to visualize the results.
+At the end of project, transformed data is requested from AWS and some charts, diagrams have been exported to visualize the results.

 ## Usage
 Data extraction and transforming is carried out by AWS, so data should be requested from s3-bucket with "08_local_vizualizations" notebook, where plots can be created for better insight.